avid-lei/simple_shell/README.md

 A simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
 This program was written entirely in C.

 ### Installation
 Clone this repository into your working directory.
-For best results, files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -Wno-format.
+For best results, files should be compiled with GCC and the following flags: Wall -Werror -Wextra -pedantic.

 ### Usage
 After compilation, the resulting program can run stand-alone, either in interactive or non-interactive mode.